oracle-livelabs/database/oci-adb-iam/lab3_db-credentials-and-login/lab3_db-credentials-and-login.md

 - Create IAM credentials for users of your ADB
 - Use IAM credentials to log into and query the database
 - Use a IAM Token to connect to and query the database

+### Prerequisites
+This lab assumes that you have completed the introduction lab.

+### Prerequisites
+This lab assumes that you have completed the previous labs and successfully enabled IAM as your database identity provider.

 ## Task 1: Connect to the database as your OCI user.